 I don’t think there’s a magic trick to sell copper online.
-Different buyers want different things, but every buyer has to reach a decision: do I want the thing for sale enough to pay the asking price (or bid or make an offer)?
+The huge range of copper items on the resale market attracts an assortment of people looking for variety of reasons.
+But every buyer has to reach a decision: do I want the thing for sale enough to pay the asking price (or bid, or make an offer)?

 My suggestion to you as a seller is to provide enough clear information to make it as easy as possible for a buyer to make that decision.
 Having looked at and bought (or not bought!) quite a bit of copper online, I’ve realized that my decision process comes down to weighing five pieces of information.